-Fig. 3. (a) Configuration of the DCB test specimen and (b) specimen under testing.
+Figure 3. (a) Configuration of the DCB test specimen and (b) specimen under testing.

 2.3.3.
 Mode II testing

 The ENF test was conducted to determine the mode II interlaminar fracture toughness (GIIC).
 The three-point bend ﬁxture was used to perform this test with a span length of 76 mm [31].
 The ENF specimen was prepared in 120×20 mm size.
-Fig. 4 shows the geometry of the ENF specimen and a picture for specimen during testing.
+Figure 4 shows the geometry of the ENF specimen and a picture for specimen during testing.
 The specimens were designed that (a/L) is 0.5 at the crack propagation.
 Controlling displacement was applied with a loading rate of 1 mm/min [28-30].
 During the test the ENF specimen creates shear stress at the crack tip.
 When the crack propagation starts, the load suddenly dropped and the specimen failed.
 The direct beam theory was adopted for determining GIIC using the equation below [28–33]: